Jatkin41/website/README.md

 # website
-playing around with html, css, bootstrap

-website created for portfolio purposes
+Website created for portfolio purposes.
+As such this is a solo project.

+This project currently uses HTML, CSS, and Bootstrap.